ProducerMatt/redbean-template/README.md

 This repo contains two options for managing your project: a shell script, and a Makefile.

+To make your redbean launch a browser on start, uncomment `LaunchBrowserOnStart()` in `srv/.init.lua`.

 ### build.sh

 - `build.sh init`: download Redbean, zip, and sqlite